khaliljarban/xampplocaldailybackup/README.md

 * Copy xampp-backup to C drive
 * Open Task Scheduler
 * Import C:\xampp-backup\XamppDb.xml to tasks
+* Edit the task. and update the user to the local windows user.
 * Find the XamppDb in the list. then right click & run.
 * Verify a folder creation in C:\xampp-backup\db\ .
 With the date of the day